theochem/cuGBasis/_sources/index.rst.txt

-.. chemtoolscuda documentation master file, created by sphinx-quickstart on Mon Mar 25 15:07:18 2024.
+.. cuchemtools documentation master file, created by sphinx-quickstart on Mon Mar 25 15:07:18 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.